vele616/monorepo/packages/jobboard/website/content/jobs/recruiter-hopin-XRwgG.md

 We’ve been recently funded by a16z, General Catalyst, IVP, Accel, DFJ Growth, Northzone, Coatue, Tiger Global, Salesforce Ventures and many other high profile investors.

+## The Role

-## The RoleWe are looking for a passionate Recruiter that’s not afraid of scrappy environments and actually feels more comfortable working lean.
+We are looking for a passionate Recruiter that’s not afraid of scrappy environments and actually feels more comfortable working lean.
 This person is a best practices advocate: Candidate experience is your core but Hiring Manager’s relationship is just as important.

 ## Responsibilities